CarissaHluchan/whisker-watch/README.md

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
+Dynamic UI Testing with Cypress
+- Testing dynamic elements, such as navigation menus and asynchronously loaded components, presented challenges with visibility and timing in Cypress.
+I resolved this by strategically breaking up test assertions and using cy.realHover and cy.intercept to handle asynchronous rendering and API calls.

+API Data Handling in Tests
+- Mocking and intercepting API requests required careful synchronization to ensure the UI was updated correctly during testing.
+By using Cypress fixtures and     ensuring API responses matched expected structures, I stabilized the tests and ensured data was correctly loaded before user interactions.